-HUM 3413 Man and the Cosmos
+- HUM 3413 Humanity and the Cosmos

-- 2. 12 semester hours of upper-division work in Humanities, including HUM 4973, Seminar for Humanities Majors. - 3.
-21 semester hours, at least 12 hours of which must be at the upper-division level, in the following areas: - (a) classics - (b) philosophy - (c) art history and criticism - (d) a modern literature (Spanish, French, German, Russian, or English); including foreign language literature courses in translation, and culture and civilization courses.
+- 2. 12 semester hours of upper-division work in Humanities, including HUM 4973, Seminar for Humanities Majors.

+- 3. 21 semester hours, at least 12 hours of which must be at the upperdivision level, in the following four areas:

+- (a) classics

+- (b) philosophy

+- (c) art history and criticism

+- (d) literature in one of the following languages (including literature courses in translation and culture and civilization courses): English, French, German, Hebrew, Italian, Spanish, Russian.

-The student must take 3 semester hours in each of these 4 areas.
+The student must take at least 3 semester hours in each of the four areas listed above.